 What is the Duty to Accommodate?
 Definition and Workplace PHS Impact

-The Duty to Accommodate is a legal requirement under human rights legislation that compels employers to make adjustments to the work environment or job duties to allow an employee with a disability—including mental health conditions—to perform their job effectively.
-It is a collaborative process designed to ensure that no employee is excluded from the workforce due to factors that can be reasonably managed through flexibility or modification.
+The Duty to Accommodate is a formal requirement under human rights legislation that obligates employers to make meaningful adjustments to the work environment or job duties to allow an employee with a disability—including mental health conditions—to perform their job effectively.
+This collaborative process is structurally designed to ensure that no employee is excluded from the workforce due to health factors that can be reasonably managed through operational flexibility or role modification.

-The impact of a successful accommodation is the retention of skilled talent and the reduction of long-term disability costs.
-When an organization approaches accommodation through a systematic PHS lens, it moves from a "compliance headache" to a strategic tool for maintaining a high-performance workforce during times of health-related transition.
+The impact of a successful accommodation is the retention of skilled talent and a long-term reduction in disability costs.
+When an organization approaches this requirement through a systematic Psychological Health and Safety (PHS) lens, it shifts from a reactive compliance exercise to a strategic tool for maintaining a high-performance workforce during times of health-related transition.

 How the Duty to Accommodate Relates to the PHS Standard (CSA Z1003 / ISO 45003)

-Under CSA Z1003 and ISO 45003, accommodation is treated as a component of the personal protection tier of the Hierarchy of Controls, but it often involves elements of Elimination/Substitution or Administrative Controls.
-The organization must provide all necessary adjustments unless they would result in excessive cost or significant risks to health and safety that fundamentally alter the nature of the business.
+Under CSA Z1003 and ISO 45003 frameworks, accommodation is typically integrated into the personal protection tier of the Hierarchy of Controls, though it frequently involves elements of Administrative Controls or task elimination.
+The organization looks to provide necessary adjustments unless they would cross the formal threshold into Undue Hardship by causing excessive costs or significant safety risks.

-The Duty to Accommodate process must be tailored to the specific needs of the employee and the unique requirements of their role.
-Thus, it requires the active participation of the employer, the employee, and, where applicable, medical professionals or union representatives.
+The accommodation process must be precisely tailored to the specific needs of the employee and the unique operational requirements of their role.
+Because of this individual focus, it relies heavily on the active participation of the employer, the employee, and, where applicable, occupational health professionals or union representatives.

-Why Duty to Accommodate Matters for Leaders & HR
+Why the Duty to Accommodate Matters for Leaders & HR

-The Duty to Accommodate is not just a moral obligation; it is a rigorous legal standard where the process is often as important as the outcome.
-Courts and tribunals look closely at whether the employer tried to find a solution.
-Following a documented, PHS-informed process is the best defense against claims of discrimination.
+The Duty to Accommodate is a rigorous organizational standard where the process followed is often evaluated as heavily as the ultimate outcome.
+Reviewing bodies and human rights tribunals look closely at whether the employer made a good-faith effort to investigate alternatives.
+Following a documented, PHS-informed process is a reliable approach to demonstrates equity and non-discrimination.

-Effective accommodation ensures that the organization continues to benefit from the employee’s institutional knowledge and skills while they recover or manage their condition.
+Effective accommodation ensures that the organization continues to benefit from an employee’s deep institutional knowledge and specialized skills while they recover or manage their condition, directly protecting the operational continuity of the business.

 How to Address the Duty to Accommodate in Your Organization